 2. Request for Information

-They are willing to give you their contact information in exchange for more information about your franchise, or because your website or the franchise information portal requires it.
+A request for information happens at some point during the Research stage.
+Prospects are willing to give you their contact information in exchange for inside information about your franchise opportunity.

-Emails should be sent by a real person with a real return address, and phone calls should come from someone who answers their own phone.
+It's best if emails are sent by a person with a return address, and phone calls come from someone who answers their own phone.

 3. Reach Out

-They want to know if they are qualified financially or otherwise, whether there are territories available in their area, etc. so they don’t invest time into something they can’t afford or isn’t available.
+They want to get a feel for the culture, find out if they are qualified financially or otherwise, and whether there are territories available in their area, etc., to keep from investing time into something they can’t afford or isn’t available.

-During this stage, you can continue to use Prospect Qualification to answer some of the initial questions and to set up a time for the first real conversation, or you might want to reply personally.
+During this stage, you can continue to let the first contact person answer some of the initial questions and to set up a time for the first real conversation, or you might want to reply yourself.
 I’ve done it both ways, and they both seem to work.

 4. The First Conversation

 The first conversation is the beginning of the actual “franchise sales” stage.
 Don’t be surprised if your buyer already knows a lot about your offering, and asks detailed questions based on their research.
 Today’s buyer, with all the resources available to them, can actually make your job more comfortable because they already know so much.
 They carry computers around with them after all.

 The first conversation shouldn’t be a breathless features-and-benefits-information-sales-dump, when what your buyer really wants are answers to specify questions.